SURGroup/UQpy/docs/source/surrogates_doc.rst

 Regression Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``Kriging`` class offers a variety of built-in regression models, specified by the `reg_model` input described below.
+The ``Kriging`` class offers a variety of built-in regression models, specified by the `regression` input described below.

 Ordinary Kriging